J. Walter Christie: Early life and career

+Amphibious Tank

 Christie's first important sympathizer was not with the Army, but with the United States Marine Corps: Major General Eli K. Cole, who was an advocate of developing the amphibious capability of the Marine Corps.
 Christie had built an amphibious light tank a decade before Donald Roebling's Alligator, and this was to be displayed during the military's Winter Maneuvers of 1924 at Culebra, Puerto Rico.
 In overall command of the exercise was Admiral Robert Coontz, USN.
 Along with testing the "Beetle Boat", a copy of the armoured lighter barges used as landing craft by the British during the Gallipoli landings in 1915, Christie presented his amphibious tank, first recommended by Brigadier General Smedley Butler.
 The tank was transported to the exercise area aboard the USS Wyoming (BB-32), and designated as "Marine Corps Tank (GC-2)".
 It was then hoisted aboard a waiting submarine prior to its launch toward the shore, then "As the "mother ship" submerged, the Christie tank proceeded to shore.
 Unable to maneuver through the heavy surf, the vehicle returned to the Wyoming without landing.
 The next day, when the surf had subsided, the Christie amphibian once again left its mooring aboard the submarine and made a perfect landing.
 Despite the fact that the vehicle came ashore after the exercise had been declared officially finished, Cole stated that the tank possessed the capability of being developed into an extremely valuable weapon, especially in association with landing operations."

 Later innovations and bureaucratic frustrations

 Christie continued to submit designs to the Ordnance board, but none was deemed acceptable.
 A major reason was poor cross-country performance, due to limited suspension capabilities.
-He attended to this problem, and after five years of development (at a cost of $382,000) he produced the innovative prototype tank chassis M1928 (Model 1928) design.
+He attended to this problem, and after five years of development (for $382,000) he produced the innovative prototype tank chassis M1928 (Model 1928) design.
 He proudly referred to it informally as the "Model 1940" because he considered it to be 12 years ahead of its time.
 The M1928 still retained large road wheels with no return rollers for the tracks from his earlier designs, so that the tracks could be removed for road travel, allowing for greater speed and range.
 What made this prototype innovative was its new "helicoil" suspension system, whereby each wheel had its own spring-loaded assembly.
 This reduced space in the interior of the tank, but (combined with a very light overall weight) allowed for unprecedented high-speed cross-country mobility, albeit at the cost of extremely thin armor.
-Another interesting feature of the M1928 and later Christie designs was sloped armor in front, which could better deflect projectiles.
+Another feature of the M1928 and later Christie designs was sloped armor in front, which could better deflect projectiles.
 The sloped armor helped to compensate for its thinness.
 The Army purchased several of Christie's tank prototypes for testing purposes and Christie's patent, allowing them to produce prototypes based on his design.